 Tap or click to read more on how to work with a book ghostwriter.

-Authors come to us with a variety of projects, such as:
+Authors come to us with a variety of projects, mostly to find a ghostwriter for a book, such as:

-- to find a ghostwriter to write science fiction novel or fantasy novel
+- to find a ghostwriter to write a science fiction novel or fantasy novel

 - to find a book writer for their romance novel